Borrower comparing loan interest rates on a laptop with financial documents

 What credit score do I need to get the best loan interest rates?

 Most lenders reserve their lowest rates for borrowers with FICO Scores of 720 or above.
-According to Experian’s consumer credit data, borrowers in the “exceptional” range (800+) typically qualify for rates near the advertised floor.
+According to Experian’s consumer credit data, borrowers in the “exceptional” range (800 and above) typically qualify for rates near the advertised floor.
 Borrowers below 670 should expect rates in the upper half of a lender’s range.

 MD